Updated: Jan 19, 2022

-What's in Celery Juice?
+What's In Celery Juice?

 Celery juice is literally just celery... juiced.
-Because it is so low in sugars and starches, it also is fairly low in carbohydrates, calories, fat and protein.
+Because celery juice is so low in sugars and starches, it also is fairly low in carbohydrates, calories, fat and protein.
 16 oz. of celery juice (which is typically the amount suggested to drink by Celery Juice advocates) contains roughly 2g protein, 4g net carbohydrates, less than 1g fat and 40 calories.

 Does Celery Juice Break Your Fast?